Derek Wilkins

 Spiral Cut Ham

-Published in How To
+Published in How To, Pork

 Reheating Instructions: All of our smoked hams are fully cooked and do not need to be heated prior to serving.
 If you would prefer to serve your ham warm, preheat oven to 325ºF.
 Place ham on rack in roasting pan and cover with foil.
 You may fill the bottom of the roasting pan with 1/2…